mdheller/dumbass/README.md

 That's just ~3Kb unzipped uminified.
 Compared to [~10x to 30x that](https://gist.github.com/Restuta/cda69e50a853aa64912d) for gzipped minified scripts of conventional big frameworks.

-## Make Web Lierate Again
+## Make Web Literate Again

-Write simple functions that render to HTML right of the bat in all modern browsers, without the burden of massive amounts of code, opinionated conceptual models, learning curves and technical-debt/lock in.
+Write simple functions that render to HTML right off the bat in all modern browsers, without the burden of massive amounts of code, opinionated conceptual models, learning curves and technical-debt/lock in.

 The simple way the web was meant to be.